tableau/extensions-api/docs/trex_getstarted.md

 * Tableau Server 2018.2 and later
 * Tableau Online

-To run extensions on Tableau Server or Tableau Online, support for extensions must be enabled, and depending upon the extension and the data access it requires, the extension might need to be added to safe list.
+To run extensions on Tableau Server or Tableau Online, support for extensions must be enabled, and depending upon the extension and the data access it requires, the extension might need to be added to the safe list for the site.
 See
  [Manage Dashboard Extensions on Tableau Server](https://onlinehelp.tableau.com/current/server/en-us/dashboard_extensions_server.htm) or [Manage Dashboard Extensions on Tableau Online](https://onlinehelp.tableau.com/current/online/en-us/dashboard_extensions_server.htm) for more information.

 ----